ptomato/talks/las2021/README.md

 ```

 <!--
+  So, build systems.

+  The build system included in the project skeleton is Meson, which is popular for compiled languages.
+I'd say it's a pretty unfamiliar system for JavaScript.

-  Meson is great, I love it, and you'll definitely need it if your app is going to include any C code that gets imported into JavaScript.
+  Meson is great, and you'll definitely need it if your app is going to include any native code that gets imported into JavaScript, as many desktop apps eventually end up doing.

-  Yarn will allow you to easily install popular JavaScript developer tools that you're familiar with
+  But if you know the JavaScript ecosystem, you'll be familiar with Yarn.
+Yarn will allow you to easily install popular JavaScript development tools like eslint.
+NPM would work for this as well.

+  I've put this snippet into my package.json in order to wrap the most important Meson commands.
 -->

 ---